 Selling, General and Administrative Expenses.
-SG&A expense increased \$3.0 million, or 20%, in the second quarter of 2022 compared to the second quarter of 2021.
-This increase was primarily due to higher share-based compensation expense, travel and entertainment expense and information technology expense.
-The increase in share-based compensation expense was due to a relative increase in our stock price during the second quarter of 2022 compared to the second quarter of 2021.
+SG&A expense increased \$0.4 million, or 2%, in the third quarter of 2022 compared to the third quarter of 2021.
+This increase was primarily due to higher information technology expense and travel and entertainment expense.
+This increase in information technology expense was related to set-up costs incurred in a cloud computing arrangement for our newly implemented human capital management system, which are being amortized through SG&A expense instead of depreciation and amortization expense.
 The increase in travel and entertainment expenses was largely a result of a return to more normalized travel expenses with the lifting of travel restrictions associated with COVID-19.
-This increase in information technology expense was related to implementation costs incurred in a cloud computing arrangement for our newly implemented human capital management system, which are being amortized through SG&A expense instead of depreciation and amortization expense.
+These items were partially offset by lower incentive compensation costs and a weaker Australian and Canadian dollar relative to the U.S. dollar in the third quarter of 2022 compared to the third quarter of 2021.

 Depreciation and Amortization Expense.
-Depreciation and amortization expense increased \$1.7 million, or 8%, in the second quarter of 2022 compared to the second quarter of 2021.
+Depreciation and amortization expense increased \$2.3 million, or 11%, in the third quarter of 2022 compared to the third quarter of 2021.
 The increase was primarily due to shortening the lives on certain assets in Canada, partially offset by certain assets in Canada becoming fully depreciated during 2021 and the disposal of our West Permian Lodge in the U.S. during 2021.
+In addition, depreciation and amortization expense decreased due to a weaker Australian and Canadian dollar relative to the U.S. dollar in the third quarter of 2022 compared to the third quarter of 2021.